How to prepare a remix pack properly

-Remix pack is a folder containing all necessary files for another musician in order to make remix
+Remix pack is a folder containing all necessary files for another musician in order to make a remix

-It makes much harder for remixers to figure out what these files are, and sometimes even may kill a desire to make the remix in the first place.
+It makes it much harder for remixers to figure out what these files are, and sometimes even may kill a desire to make the remix in the first place.